lalberto01/Capstone_1/README.md

 # Sales Territory Analysis Capstone_1
-# Extract meaning ful insights from a sales database and present the findings.
+# Extract meaningful insights from a sales database and present the findings.
 # Lesley Alberto